Friday, 3 October 2025

 Reading regularly at home will make a huge impact on your child's reading development and learning across the whole curriculum.
 Please read each week as often as you can and jot it down in the reading diary.
 Is is also important to talk about a book when you have finished your reading.
 Which is your favourite part?
 Did you like this character?
 Why?

 Always remember to have your child's reading book and reading diary in school everyday!
+We need all books and reading records in school every Thursday so that we can change the children's books in time for the weekend.

-Have a superb weekend!
+Have a lovely weeked!

 Maths Homework